dirigeants/klasa/tutorials/CreatingCustomArguments.md

 	}

 	extend() {
-		// `this` reffers to the parent class, and not this one.
+		// `this` refers to the parent class, and not this one.
 You cannot use super }

 };